-- ➢ Call for proposals

-- Project application (if applicable)

-- Grant Agreement signed between the beneficiary and the Agency, or Grant Decision, including the General Conditions (in particular part B, which sets out the financial provisions), any amendments, and the Annexes, i.e. 'Description of Work', 'Budget', etc.

-- Administrative and Financial Handbook, Programme Guide, Frequently Asked Questions (if applicable)

-- The present guidance notes
+- > Call for proposals - Project application (delete if not applicable) - ➤ Grant Agreement signed between the beneficiary and the Agency, or Grant Decision, including the General Conditions (in particular part B, which sets out the financial provisions), any amendments, and the Annexes, i.e. 'Description of Work', 'Budget', etc. - Administrative and Financial Handbook, Programme Guide, Frequently Asked Questions (delete if not applicable) - > The present guidance notes

 II.1.
-Submission of the Report of Factual Findings on the Final Financial Report - Type II support of the payment request under Article I.4 of the Grant Agreement/ Article 4 of the Grant Decision.
+Submission of the Report of Factual Findings on the Final Financial Report - Type II

-The beneficiary is required to submit to the Agency a Report of Factual Findings on the Final Financial Report - Type II produced by an auditor in
+The beneficiary is required to submit to the Agency a Report of Factual Findings on the Final Financial Report - Type II produced by an auditor in support of the payment request under Article XX of the Grant Agreement/Decision.

-5 See 'Glossary' for a definition of 'exception'.
+&lt;sup>6 See 'Glossary' for a definition of 'exception'.